Tartiflette

 Directions

 1. Peel potatoes and cut into 1/2-inch thick rounds.
 In a large pot, cover potatoes with cold water.
 Season generously with salt, add thyme, and bring to a gentle simmer over medium heat.
-Cook at a bare simmer until potatoes are just tender and can be easily pierced with a paring knife, about 25 minutes.
+Cook at a bare simmer until potatoes are just tender and can easily be pierced with a paring knife, about 25 minutes.
 Discard thyme, drain potatoes, return to pot, and set aside.

 Sliced Yukon Gold potatoes sit in a pot of water with a couple thyme sprigs.